Nellas/JS-Toy-Problems/README.md

 # JS-Toy-Problems
 A series of JS Problems increasing in difficulty with each problem

-Work through each problem leaving declared variables and functions in place (they can and will be used in later problems)
+Work through each problem in toyProbs.js.
+Leave your declared functions in place (they can and will be used later)